The Ultimate IRS Crypto Tax Reporting Checklist for 2026

 Understanding Your IRS Crypto Tax Responsibilities

-As per the American Crypto Tax Laws, the IRS treats crypto as property.
-That means buying, selling, trading, and even earning crypto creates tax obligations.
+As per the American Crypto Tax Laws, the IRS treats digital assets like crypto, and NFTs as property.
+That means buying, selling, trading, and even earning such assets creates tax obligations.
 If you use crypto to pay for goods or services, that counts as a taxable event too.
-Any increase in value between the time you got the crypto and the time you used it is considered a gain.
+Any increase in value between the time you got the crypto or NFTs and the time you used it is considered a gain.

 The IRS requires you to report both income and capital gains from crypto.
 Income can include mining rewards, staking payouts, or payments you receive in crypto.
 Capital gains arise when you sell or trade crypto for more than you paid for it.
 The key is tracking everything and knowing what to report.